zhuowei/commercialization-public/manufacture/desktop/split-a-windows-image--wim--file-to-span-across-multiple-dvds.md

 By default, this option creates new split .wim files with a .swm extension.
 The first file name is based on the specified file name, and each of the following files receives a number after it.
 For example, when you split "Install.wim", the default filenames are "Install.swm", "Install2.swm", "Install3.swm", and so on.

 **Important**
--   Windows Setup doesn't support installing from a split .swm file for Windows 10.
+-   Windows Setup doesn't support installing from a split .swm file for Windows 10 and Windows Server 2016.
 -   You cannot modify a split .swm file.